spandhanand/cprogram/README.md

 edited twice

 it does
--it has 2 lines
+- it has 2 lines
--compile with gcc
+- compile with gcc
-then type `./a.out`
+- then type `./a.out`